 The visit also includes a walk through the cave.
 The eight-tunnel, 35,000 sq. feet cave, dug in 1987, looks very much like an old Italian grotta, thanks to soft thick mold covering the walls.
 It’s all natural, said Kim, as is 90% humidity and 56-degree temperature.

 To me, the cave represents Antica in a nutshell.
-It’s as if the Antinoris brought a mythical spore of time from medieval Tuscan cellars and effortlessly transformed the new estate in the new wine region into something authentically old.
+It’s as if the Antinoris brought a mythical spore of time from medieval Tuscan cellars and effortlessly transformed a new estate in a new wine region into something authentically old.

-Antinori’s vines grow in rocky soils at an elevation of 1400-1800 ft near Atlas Peak.
-Cooler daytime temperatures result in slightly less alcohol and more acidity in wines compared to hotter valley-flooor AVAs.
+Antica vines grow in rocky soils at an elevation of 1400-1800 ft near Atlas Peak.
+Cooler daytime temperatures result in slightly less alcohol and more acidity in wines compared to hotter valley-floor AVAs.

 I tasted two whites – a refreshing, crisp Sauvignon Blanc and toasty, melon-y Chardonnay, and two reds – Sangiovese, and Cabernet, which were my favorites.

-Cabernet Sauvignon 2013 ($60) offers acidity and freshness typically associated with mountain Cabs.
-It’s full-bodied, with young but smooth tannins and has an appealing nose of blueberries, blackberries, black currents, and some smoky, savory notes.
+Cabernet Sauvignon 2013 ($60) has acidity and freshness typically associated with mountain Cabs.
+It is full-bodied, with young but smooth tannins and has an appealing nose of blueberries, blackberries, black currents, and some smoky, savory notes.

 Address: 3700 Soda Canyon Road, Napa.
 Printing out directions may be a good idea, as phone signal is often lost on top of the hill.
 If lost, look for Antinori (not Antica) sign among many others at a T-junction on top of the hill, take a right and drive to the end of the road until you see tall fancy gates right in front of you.

-Two daily tastings ($40) at 10 am and 3 pm Monday – Friday and Saturdays during the summer are by appointment only.
+Tastings are Monday – Friday and Saturdays during the warm season, by appointment only.